lorentzo/IntroductionToComputerGraphics/projects/renderer_rasterization/readme.md

 3. Interaction
 4. More interesting objects
 5. Adding environment
+6. Shaders
-6. Post processing
+7. Post processing
+8. Shaders 2 (Optional)
-7. Animated objects (Optional)
+9. Animated objects (Optional)
-8. Instancing (Optional)
+10. Instancing (Optional)
-9. Raycasting (Optional)
+11. Interaction via raycasting (Optional)

 Grading:
-* Tasks 1-6 are foundational and result in 75 points.
+* Tasks 1-7 are foundational and result in 75 points.
-* Optional tasks 7-8 are optional and each bring 25 points.
+* Optional tasks 8-11 are optional and each bring 25 points.
 Any optional task can be chosen but tasks 1-6 should be solved before to understand foundations.
 These tasks are for those who want to do more and/or have more project points.
 * Maximum number of points is 100

 ## Project tasks